 A stock’s price is represented in chart format based on fluctuations.
 You’ll see the trend line as well as support and resistance levels.
 Identifying patterns in a stock’s price based on historical performance is a good way to start reading and analyzing charts.

 With fundamental analysis, valuation matters more than anything else.
 However, if you’re conducting technical chart analysis, valuation doesn’t matter.
 What matters is the stock’s trends.
-You can make money regardless of a company’s or stock’s valuation even if the stock only costs a few dollars and sells for just a dollar or so more.
+You can potentially make money regardless of a company’s or stock’s valuation — even if the stock only costs a few dollars and sells for just a dollar or so more.

-How to Read Candlesticks Charts
+How to Read Trading Charts

 As mentioned, I prefer candlestick charts to any other stock chart.
 They’re easy to read and highly intuitive.

 As its name suggests, the candlestick pattern resembles a series of candlesticks.
-Some have wicks — upward shadows — while others have tails, Those with tails look like upside-down candlesticks.
+Some have wicks — upward shadows — while others have tails.
+Those with tails look like upside-down candlesticks.

 The top of the wick is the high for the stock value at that particular time and the bottom of the tail is the low.
 The point at which the wick or tail meets the candlestick denotes the open and close prices for the stock.